-Taxable Value: A property's taxable value is the value used for determining the property owner's tax fability.
-Multiplying the Taxable Value by the local mi lage rete will determine your tax fability.
+Taxable Value: A property's taxable value is the value used for determining the property owner's tax fabrity.
+Multiplying the Taxable Value by the local millage rate will determine your tax fabrity.
 Taxable Value increases from year by the rate of inflation or 5%, whichever is lower.
-Transfers of ownership and improvements to the property will increase that axable value more than the rate of inflation but never more than the assessed value.
-Taxable value may not be the same as the property's True Cash Value, Assessed Value, or State Equatized Value, but may not be greater than the property's Assessed Value or State Equatized Value.
+Transfers of ownership and improvements to the property will increase the taxable value more than the rate of inflation but never more than the rate of inflation but never increases downership and improvements to the property will increase the taxable value may not be the same as the property's True Cash Value, or State Equatized Value, but may not be greater than the property's Assessed Value or State Equatized Value.

 Note that in order to be conservative when calculating the estimated Tax Increment Revenue (TIR) payback period, AES further revised this value.
 The estimated 16 year Plan duration is based on the estimated investment being \$12,982,500.00 and calculating a Taxable Value by taking fifty percent (50%) of the estimated investment and using a sixty percent (60%) valuation reduction factor to adjust for the Pontiac market.
-Based on that formula, (\$12,982,500.00/2)\0.6 = \$3,894,750.00 was used to calculate the real property taxes using
+Based on that formula, (\$12,982,500.00/2)0.6 = \$3,894,750.00 was used to calculate the real property taxes using

 City of Pontiac millage rates obtained from Oakland County Equalization.
-Based on the estimated new Tax Increment Revenue (TIR) and the total value of Eligible Activities, fixed BRA Management Fee of \$5,000.00 annually and estimated Local Brownfield Revolving Fund (LBRF) eapture, 16 years are needed to fully reimburse the Developer and allow 1 partial and 3 years of LBRF capture.
+Based on the estimated new Tax Increment Revenue (TIR) and the total value of Eligible Activities, fixed BRA Management Fee of \$5,000.00 annually and estimated Local Brownfield Revolving Fund (LBRF) capture, 16 years are needed to fully reimburse the Developer and allow 1 partial and 3 years of LBRF capture.